 The rail also has four ¼-20 threads at 10mm spacings, allowing attachment to a large photo tripod in various positions for balance.
 Strangely, this also means it attaches directly to TeleVue’s Gibraltar 5 – an expensive AltAz mount made for the TeleVue NP-127 (the forks on other TeleVue mounts are too narrow).

 The Skymax-127 also works well on SW’s own altazimuth mounts or Vixen’s Porta via its standard Vixen dovetail bar.

 Skymax-127 has Vixen type dovetail plus ¼-20 threads at 10mm spacing.

 Standard accessories include a decent finder that is nominally 6x30 and attaches to a standard finder dovetail (so replacement with an RDF would be easy).
 A basic diagonal and eyepieces – 10mm and 25mm – are also provided, giving sensible powers of 60x and 150x respectively.

 A 1.25” prism diagonal is provided.
-This has a plastic body but good optics and works well.
+This has a plastic body but good optics.

 In Use – Daytime

 My usual test of viewing branches against a bright sky at 100x gave a crisp view free from chromatic aberration.